elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_28.md

 # Case 28: The Corridor Lights

 ## Introduction

-To make a light controlling system by the ambient light and sound level.
+This is a smart corridor light, which judges whether it needs to be turned on by the sound level and light level.
+Only when the light is dim and the sound of people walking is detected, the light will be automatically turned on, which saves more energy.

 ![](./images/case_28_01.png)